 - Vaccinating as part of a campaign to reach older children with other health interventions (such as Uganda’s semi-annual Child Days Plus program).

 Lessons learned from these demonstration vaccination programs will help give countries the tools they need to develop effective local programs.
 Forecasting and delivery strategies (in schools or community programs) can also be guided by this information.

 Ensuring access to HPV vaccine

-Young adolescents do not routinely interact with health systems in most developing countries, and ensuring access will be a challenge.
+Young adolescents do not routinely interact with health systems in most low-resource settings, and ensuring access will be a challenge.
 One promising suggestion is to strengthen school health programs, especially because of the recent increase in primary school attendance in some countries.
 Where many young girls drop out of school at an early age, community programs might help to fill the gap.